The (real) Differences Between a $300 & $1,000 SUP board11 Sep 2020

 Boards in this category are easy to spot.
 They will often look like they have been made with care and attention and will come with high-quality accessories top to bottom.
 Even the bag they come in will be much higher quality and long-lasting.

-The material now will utilise some form of layer fusion technology with a stringer system for added performance.
+The material now will be, at least MSL or other double layer fusion technology with a stringer system for added performance.
 You can also expect more advanced rail constructions that allow for even higher pressure again with 18-20 PSI normal at this level.

 The most advance drop-stitch material available now is Woven drop-stitch.
 This material is different in the way that the vinyl reinforcing threads run through the PVC.
 The woven pattern is similar to how carbon fiber is woven together versus the traditional knitted style threads.
 The result is a material that is stiffer while also being lighter.
 Brands using this material include Starboard, Fanatic, Naish.... and Honu :)